Those of us who keep chickens know that not all eggs are created equal.

 If you have lots of eggs that are disappearing, you can add humans to the suspect list.

-The only ways to find out what is happening is to install a trail cam or similar in the coop to see who or what is visiting.
+The only ways to find out what is happening is to install a trail cam or similar device in the coop to see who or what is visiting.
 Sometimes you are lucky enough to catch the culprit in action and deal with the problem accordingly.

 Snakes can be gently removed from the area.